COS301-SE-2020/Data-Visualization/README.md

 #### Contribution
 ###### Demo 1
+* Documentation: README, SRS: Use Cases, Product Backlog, User Stories and Use Case Diagrams.
-* Select dashboard functionality as well as the unit testing.
+* Font-end: Select dashboard functionality as well as the unit testing.
-* Assist in the writting of the readme.
-* Assist in the writting of the SRS such as the use cases.
-* Compiling the video and the creation of graphics such as the logo.
+* Creations: Creation of graphics such as the logo.
+Compiling of the demo video.

 ###### Demo 2